 Serving and Storing

-If you need to store the smoothie, keep it in an airtight jar in the fridge for up to 24 hours.
-The smaller the jar the better, try to pick one that doesn't leave too much room above the smoothie.
-The less air there is, the longer the smoothie will stay fresh.
+Storing: If you need to store the smoothie, keep it in an airtight jar in the refrigerator for up to 24 hours.
+The smaller the jar, the better.
+Try to pick one that doesn't leave too much room above the smoothie.
+The less air there is, the longer the smoothie will stay fresh because air oxidizes it.

 FAQs